antouanbg/Bulgarian_Linguistic/README.md

-# All-in-one-place collection and resources of Bulgarian Corpus, Models, Datasets used for ASR, TTS and NLP tasks together with the links of the tools/apps.
+# All-in-one-place cCollection and resources of Bulgarian Corpus, Datasets and Models used for ASR, TTS or NLP tasks together with the links of corresponding tools/apps.
 You may find here publically available different Bulgarian datasets and models used for ASR, TTS, and NLP tasks together with open source tools and apps.
 I hope to publish also Multimedia Corpus of Spoken Bulgarian in different proffesional domains.

 If you are having a publically available dataset and would like to share with us please let me know.